crowdwave/serve_swagger/README.md

 # serve_swagger
 Use Swagger API JSON to create Falcon REST APIs.

 This is intended just as a proof of concept/technology demo.
+It is based on the petstore REST API used at http://petstore.swagger.io/

 This shows how you can use a Swagger JSON API document to create a REST API server in Python using Falcon.